 Food Pantry and Clothing Closet

-If you are interested in working in our food pantry, please sign up for a shift at https://www.signupgenius.com/go/70A0E44ACA62EA6FF2-food or contact Anne and/or Bonnie.
+If you are interested in working in our food pantry or clothing closet, please sign up for a shift at https://www.signupgenius.com/go/70a0e44aca62ea6ff2-food

 Grace to you and peace from God our Father and His Son our Lord Jesus Christ.

 The liturgical calendar for the Lutheran Church designates this Sunday in September, as the fourteenth Sunday after the festival of Pentecost.

 The theme for the day deals with conflict resolution within the church.
 We read from the Gospel of Matthew, “if any member of the church sins against you, go and point out the fault when the two of you are alone.”
 So here we have a rather nondescript Sunday of the Pentecost season focused on conflict resolution within the church.
 We respect the church calendar and understand the need for conflict resolution.

 The individuals who plot out the church year may not be in touch with the reality of congregational life and ministry.
 If so, they would understand this day is Labor Day weekend.
 We need upbeat lessons, hymns, anthems, and themes which promote gathering the flock after a summer of vacations, yard work, family reunions and leisurely afternoons spent picnicking, boating on the river or other traditional recreational activities.
 It’s a change of seasons.